-Even though there are many opportunities to attend a wide variety of musical events and activities, participants aren’t obliged to attend everything.
-Depending on your interests and energy levels, you can choose to take in as much or as little of the Camp as you’d like.
+There are many opportunities to attend a wide variety of musical events and activities, but participants aren’t obliged to attend everything.
+Depending on your interests and energy level, you can choose to take in as much or as little of the Camp as you’d like.
 Below you’ll find a more specific breakdown of each day.

 Breakfast 7:30 – 8:15